+Name Age Position

-(1) Mr. Al-Siddiq was appointed as President, Chief Executive Officer and Chairman of the Board of Directors on February 2, 2016.
+Waqaas Al-Siddiq 30 President, Chief Executive Officer and

+Chairman of the Board of Directors

 Waqaas Al-Siddiq: President, Chief Executive Officer and Chairman of the Board of Directors.
 Waqaas Al-Siddiq is the founder of iMedical and has been its Chairman and Chief Executive Officer since inception in July 2014.
 Prior to that, from July 2010 through July 2014, he was the Chief Technology Officer of Sensor Mobility Inc., a Canadian private company engaged in research and development activities within the remote monitoring segment of preventative care and that was acquired by iMedical in August 2014.
 Mr. Al-Siddiq also during this time provided consulting services with respect to technology strategy.